nfischer/n_shell/README.md

 This was inspired by (and forked from) [n\_](https://github.com/borisdiakur/n_).

+## Like it?

+Give it a star [on Github](https://github.com/nfischer/n_shell)

 ## Installation:

-It's recommended to install this package globally:
+I recommend installing this package globally:

 ```Bash
 $ npm install -g n_shell